04 Sep Modern Myths: Cursed Bloodlines (Hereditary & What Remains of Edith Finch)

 Littered throughout the house are bottles of cleaning fluid with a yellow crowns on the side.
-It’s hard to see what it contains until Barbara’s segment in the basement where we can clearly see it’s bleach.
+It’s hard to see what exactly it contains until Barbara’s segment in the basement where we can clearly see it’s bleach.
 Milton, obsessed as he was with royal imagery and suffering from an inflated ego, is likely to have seen this as a sign.
 Though for this theory to hold weight he would have to have ingested it somewhere remote or unknown to his relatives – since his body was never discovered.

 My other hypothesis is that he returned to his ‘true palace’, which from the grand tales Edith Senior told him would be the drowned ruin that was the old house.
 His castle and especially the view from his window is dominated by the partially submerged ruin.
-Its light flashes all night, almost signalling to him to come closer.
-It ceases to be a physical object and more a sign, a beacon luring him closer – like a will-o’-the-wisp beckoning travellers to watery graves.
-In The Great Gatsby a similar manifestation occurs, Jay’s infatuation with the green light across the bay possesses him, it means more to him than anything else and in the end it represents his eventual downfall.
+Its light flashes all night, signalling to him to come closer.
+It ceases to be a physical object and more a sign, a beacon luring him closer – like a will-o’-the-wisp methodically beckoning weary travellers to watery graves.
+In The Great Gatsby a similar manifestation occurs, Jay’s infatuation with the green light across the bay possesses him, it means more to him than all of his wealth and power and in the end it represents his eventual downfall.
 Nick observes Jay one evening as “…he stretched out his arms toward the dark water in a curious way, and far as I was from him I could have sworn he was trembling.
 Involuntarily I glanced seaward–and distinguished nothing except a single green light, minute and far away, that might have been the end of a dock.
 When I looked once more for Gatsby he had vanished, and I was alone again in the unquiet darkness.”
 Edith Senior idolised that house, our narrator even tells us;

 “Edith said she dreamed about it every night”.